 The weather in Jamaica

-Note that most storms occur during the autumn months, with storm activity peaking in early to mid September.
-If you’re traveling during hurricane season, especially during this peak period, you should strongly consider buying travel insurance that specifically offers hurricane coverage.
+Note that most storms occur during the autumn months, with storm activity peaking in early to mid-September.
+If you’re traveling during hurricane season, you should strongly consider buying travel insurance that specifically offers hurricane coverage.
 Such insurance is easy to get hold of and will protect your investment should a storm prevent you from traveling.

 We also recommend checking for weather updates from the USA’s National Hurricane Center before you go.

-So, when is the best time to visit Jamaica?
+When is the best time to go to Jamaica?

-There is no good or bad time to visit Jamaica as every season has its own advantages.
-Visit in July for a roasting-hot beach vacation, or in December for a much-needed winter escape with slightly cooler weather.
-September and October are the cheapest months to visit Jamaica and there’s always plenty to do, despite the chance of rain.
-The springtime is a good time too, offering sunny weather without big crowds of tourists.
+There is no bad time to go to Jamaica as every season has its own advantages.
+Visit in July for a roasting-hot beach vacation, or in December for a much-needed winter escape.
+September and October are the cheapest months to visit Jamaica and still offer sunshine despite the chance of rain.
+The springtime is a good time too, offering sunny weather and cheaper prices without big crowds of tourists.

-Check out our month-by-month travel guide for a more in-depth look:
+Check out our month-by-month guide for a more in-depth look:

-If you’re visiting Jamaica in January be aware that it’s winter for many of those who live in northern climes so tourists will be flocking to the Caribbean to escape the cold.
-This high season runs from December until around mid-April so you should expect higher prices and more crowded facilities, especially around the cruise ports.
+If you’re visiting Jamaica in January be aware that it’s winter for many of those who live in northern climes, so tourists will be flocking to the Caribbean to escape the cold.
+This high season runs from December until around mid-April, so you should expect higher prices and more crowded facilities, especially around the holidays.

 Note that while the days may be long and warm in January, it can become chilly at night, especially in the mountains.